Delaware Nursing License Renewal: 3 Steps

 Dover, DE 19904

-Out-of-state nurses can work in Delaware after obtaining their license by endorsement or with a compact license.
-If you’re a nurse already working in Delaware, the steps below will walk you through the Delaware nursing license renewal process.
+Out-of-state nurses can work in Delaware after obtaining their license by endorsement (if changing their primary residence) or with a compact license.
+If you’re a nurse already working in DE, the steps below will walk you through the Delaware nursing license renewal process.

 Step 1: Determine Your Renewal Deadline